kmezhoud/bioCancer/README.md

 <!--
 #### Programming

-Although bioCancer's web-interface can handle quite a few data and analysis tasks, at times you may prefer to write your own code. bioCancer provides a bridge to programming in R(studio) by exporting the functions used for analysis.
+Although bioCancer's web-interface can Processing quite a few data and analysis tasks, at times you may prefer to write your own code. bioCancer provides a bridge to programming in R(studio) by exporting the functions used for analysis.
 For more information about programming, see Radiant [programming](http://vnijs.github.io/radiant/programming.html) page on the documentation site.
 -->